Minnesota gymnast Sunisa Lee's Olympic quest delayed a year

 She had planned to do it this summer, but the COVID-19 pandemic changed all that.
 Organizers this week postponed the games until 2021.

-"I'm disappointed," Lee said of the decision, though she agrees it was for the best.
+“I’m disappointed,” Lee told Minnesota Public Radio News of the decision, though she agrees it was for the best.

 But while the timeline changes, the goal does not.